 If you are planning to breed the Cream Legbar, then you will run into several different problems.
 Firstly, this is not a broody breed, so you can’t really expect them to take care of their eggs.
 You will want to have an incubator on hand to ensure the chicks are hatching.

 Next, it may be hard to sell off chicks if that is your plan.
 Currently, there are only a handful of trusted breeders in the states, and only one of them is currently importing Cream Legbars from Britain.

 Care and Health

-While the Cream Legbar isn’t a huge breed of chicken, they still need a roomy coop that gives them plenty of room to move around in.
+While the Cream Legbar isn’t a one of the largest chicken breeds, they still need a roomy coop that gives them plenty of room to move around in.
 Due to their single comb, they are sensitive to the cold weather and can easily get frostbite on their combs.
-To prevent this, make sure your coop is insulated from the elements to keep them warm in the winter.
+To prevent this, make sure your coop is insulated from the elements to keep the chickens warm in the winter.
 You will also want to consider how you want to deal with this breed of chickens, as they love to free roam.

 Since the Cream Legbar are heavy foragers, they will tear up your yard without a second thought.
 If this is going to cause problems, then you will want to build a chicken run to help contain the damage.
 Be sure to have your flock on a schedule so they can know what time they are coming out of their coop.

 This is especially important during the evening as they should all be put up in the evening before the sunsets.
 While this breed is good at avoiding predators, it’s still safe to have them all home and accounted for at the same time each day.